-Navigating holiday cookie parties and baked-goods-heavy gatherings under the constraints of a vegan diet may seem a daunting prospect.
-But there’s one fail-proof way to ensure you won’t find yourself famished on the party circuit—bring (and contribute!) your own vegan-friendly offerings.
+Navigating the holiday party circuit under the constraints of a vegan diet may seem daunting, at best.
+But there’s one fail-proof way to ensure you won’t find yourself famished on the party circuit—contribute!
+Whenever possible, bring along your own vegan-friendly offerings.
+And trust us, with recipes like these, no one will know the difference.

 Stocking the Pantry